-The orc shifted the reins to the hand on his injured arm and turned so that he could see the major.
+The orc shifted the reins to the hand on his injured arm and tuned so that he could see the major.
 “Be more specific, Deckler.
 Why what?”
 He still had to squint, but he was focusing better.

 “Why did you kill Hossler?” asked Deckler.
 Almost in anticipation of the general’s objection he continued “As the commanding officer of the judicial corps for this army, I feel it is something I should know.
 I’d appreciate your candor.”

-Grundoon just nodded, and looked back to the front of the line.
+Grundoon just nodded and looked back to the front of the line.
 He had been so proud of his troops in the last week and a half, and now he was even more proud of Deckler for confronting him about Hossler’s death.
 As a leader, he had been blessed with warriors far better and stronger in character than he could ever claim.

 “He asked me to consider retirement.
 Said I should step aside, and let another officer come up through the ranks and take command of the garrison.”
 He looked at Deckler.
-“He made me angry by suggesting I was past my prime, and could not do my duty.”
+“He made me angry by suggesting I was past my prime and could not do my duty.”
 He turned his gaze back to the front of the line again.
 “But he did say that I wasn’t done fighting.
 He was right about that.”

 “True enough, milord.”
 Deckler nodded in agreement.
 “He was true enough in that.”
 Deckler waited several minutes of painful yet cathartic silence before asking, “And how does milordship plan on making this right with Hossler’s heir?
 Surely his son deserves something for his father having been murdered for the sin of being correct.”

 Grundoon did not reply.
 He was overwhelmed with disappointment in himself.
 He was glad for Deckler showing, as a mirror does, the blemishes that he sought to hide.
 There was more to be done than just sending the ashes home.
 The general owed a debt.
 He had no reply, and Deckler seemed to know it.
-The major had made his point, and let the matter drop.
+The major had made his point and let the matter drop.

 The column made its way across the causeways and islands towards Kernschloss, pausing only briefly to let the men rest, and the horses graze on the patches of solid ground.
-The soldiers were still in high spirits, and would be for a good long time.
-They talked about the battle, and told stories of heroism.
+The soldiers were still in high spirits and would be for a good long time.
+They talked about the battle and told stories of heroism.
 One name frequently mentioned all through the ranks was Kozzurd.
 Great tales were beginning to be woven around the urdish sorcerer, and the best ones started on this portion of the march.
-The men were all aware that Kozzurd’s body was wrapped up in a fine blanket, and was being carried by the general himself.
+The men were all aware that Kozzurd’s body was wrapped up in a fine blanket and was being carried by the general himself.
 The annoying little urd was quickly rising in status to become a legend of the 6th Army.

 Kernschloss was a welcome sight to the troops.
 There was a mighty horn blast from the top of the road tower before Grundoon’s men even came within sight of the city.
 By the time the first cavalry units reached the lower gates, thousands of cheering dwarves had spilled out from the city and were cheering from every window, balcony, and parapet.
-The same dour guards that had greeted the 6th Army were now cheering, and waving banners.
+The same dour guards that had greeted the 6th Army were now cheering and waving banners.
 The jubilation was infectious, and soon the column was shouting and waving their own unit banners and the imperial flags.

-The soldiers made their way into the road tower, and began the ascent up the coiling roadway.
+The soldiers made their way into the road tower and began the ascent up the coiling roadway.
 The sides of the interior highway were crowded with gleeful citizens.
 Although late in the day, the troops felt revitalized, and the upward hike went smoothly and quickly.